A selection of wireframes and mockups.

 © Interaction Design Foundation, CC BY-SA 4.0

-Tips and Best Practices for Using UI and UX Design Tools
+What Are Tips and Best Practices to Use UI and UX Design Tools?

-1. Leverage Templates and UI Kits: Many UI and UX design tools offer pre-built templates and UI kits that can fast-track your design process.
-These resources provide pre-designed components that you can customize to fit your project's needs.
+1. Do check out those templates and UI kits because many UI and UX design tools have got pre-built templates and UI kits in them—handy reach-fors to have—and you’ll find that they’re things that can fast-track your design process nicely, too, as they’ve got pre-designed components which you can customize to fit your project's needs with nice precision.

-3. Master Shortcuts: Keyboard shortcuts can significantly speed up your design process.
-Familiarize yourself with the shortcuts of your chosen tool to perform actions quickly and efficiently.
+3. Master shortcuts because keyboard shortcuts can speed up your design process by a good amount, so do get familiar with the shortcuts of the tool you pick so it helps you perform actions quickly—and efficiently.

-4. Sync with a Design System: A design system can keep everyone on the same page if you work on a large project or as part of a team.
-It establishes a shared language and set of components for consistency across designs.
+4. Sync with a design system as a design system is a neat plus that can keep everyone on the same page if you work on a large project—or as part of a team—and it sets down a shared language and set of components for all of you to enjoy a great amount of consistency across designs that you work on, too.

 1. Figma